hyperledger/indy-hipe/text/mediators-and-relays/README.md

 [ward]: #ward
 * In text, we use the words __source-ward__ and __dest-ward__ to clarify whether we are moving toward the sender, or toward the receiver, respectively.
-"Dest-ward" always corresponds to where the arrow is pointing; "source-ward" is the opposite direction.
+"Dest-ward" always corresponds to where the arrow is pointing and to later points in time;
+"source-ward" is the opposite direction.
 All messages, whether requests, responses, or otherwise, always flow dest-ward.